 Roundworms and tapeworms can be a problem.
-Similarly, protozoan parasites, like trichomonas, are responsible for sour crop in smaller birds, like budgerigars and cockatiels.
+Similarly, protozoan parasites, like trichomonas, are responsible for sour crop in smaller birds, such as budgerigars and cockatiels.

 According to Science Direct, the parasites colonize the crop, preventing it from functioning and impairing its ability to empty itself of food.

 A foreign body inside the tract can impact the crop.
-In severe cases, this affects the proventriculus (glandular stomach), where gastric acid softens and breaks down food.
+This affects the proventriculus (glandular stomach) in severe cases, where gastric acid softens and breaks down food.
 Obstructions include:

 Always cut food into bite-sized pieces and throw away broken toys.

-If the formula’s too hot, cold, or thick, it’ll affect the crop’s ability to empty itself.
-This causes the food to ferment, leading to secondary bacterial and yeast infections.
+If the formula is too hot, cold, or thick, it’ll affect the crop’s ability to empty itself.
+This will cause the food to ferment, leading to secondary bacterial and yeast infections.